ChanakaDev/first_php_rest_api/README.md

 - Creating a new laravel project: `laravel new project_name`
 - Creating models, migrations, factories and seeders: `php artisan make:model model_name`
+- Creating a controller for the API: `php artisan make:controller ControllerNameController --api --model=model_name`
+-

 ## Folders we are using here